isocroft/phlorx/README.md

-# phlorx
+# Phlorx
-A light-weight, task efficient, fault tolerant JavaScript library for functional reactive programming
+Phlorx is a light-weight, task efficient, fault tolerant JavaScript library for functional reactive programming inspired by Bacon.js &  React